 Go down this corridor another ten containers and then down another two flights of stairs, he heard his new master say into his brain.
 It wasn’t a typical communication that people used from AI to AI.
 Intention and purpose flooded their way through his consciousness.
-He felt a fervent need to protect this pale man.
+He felt a fervent need to protect this pale woman.

-I have to save him.
+I have to save her.

 Thud, thud, thud.
 Several darts hit his armor.
 He continued firing at the warriors in black and they fired back.
 Thud.
-Thwack, Thud. darts bounced off his armor.
+Thwack, Thud.
+Darts bounced off his armor.
 Pinch.
 Owe!
 Thwack.
 The light around the edges of his eyes faded into a tunnel, then everything went black.

 * * *

 “That soldier is held down the hall because his every waking minute is still devoted to baldy over there.
-He rages against his restraints in effort to get to his One.”
+He rages against his restraints in effort to get to 'his One.'”